Brewers beat Cubs 2-0, snapping Chicago’s 4-game win streak

 ON HIS WAY

-Ben Zobrist is expected to rejoin the Cubs before the series finale.
-The veteran utilityman has been on the restricted list since May 8 while going through a divorce.
+The Cubs activated Ben Zobrist from the restricted list Saturday night to help with their postseason push.
+The 38-year-old Zobrist has been out since May 8 while going through a divorce.

+Infielder David Bote was optioned to Triple-A Iowa.
+Outfielder Mark Zagunis was designated for assignment to create a spot on the 40-man roster.

 TRAINER’S ROOM